 X-rays, CT Scan, and MRI Scan —These imaging tests may identify other causes of carpal tunnel syndrome.
 They may also give more detailed information about your particular problem.

-Ultrasound —a test that uses sound waves to measure the diameter of the median nerve.
+Ultrasound —An ultrasound uses sound waves to measure the diameter of the median nerve.
 It may be used as a screening test or to guide injections.

 Arthroscopy —This procedure is useful in both diagnosing and treating carpal tunnel syndrome.
 This is a minor surgical procedure during which a thin, lighted tube (arthroscope) is inserted into your wrist.
 The surgeon can then look through the tube to see exactly what is wrong.
 The same tube can be used to repair the problem using tiny tools inserted through the arthroscope into the wrist.